ClimbsRocks/empythy/docs/core-functionality.rst

   # returns ['positive']

   text_list = [
-  "I'm annoyed by closed-minded people who try to keep others excluded from machine learning functionality.", "I effing love pho.",
+    "I effing love pho.",
     "Ummm, can you add some exclamation points to the end of that previous one??"
-  "That smells awful.",
     "I love hiding lovely cards in your backpack to surprise you throughout the day."
   ]

   nlp_classifier.predict(text_list)
-  # returns ['negative', 'positive', 'neutral', 'negative', 'positive']
+  # returns ['positive', 'neutral', 'positive']

 Basic API Documentation
 =========================